 Blueprint | Clear Direction Before Execution

-"Direction removes wasted effort and replaces it with focus."
+"Direction removes wasted effort and replaces it with focus. "

 - 03.

-- Resolve
+- Deploy

 The Problem?